YuriSizov/boscaceoil-blue/docs/src/community.md

 #### [Discord](https://discord.gg/S657Y9KPF9)

-A Discord server hosted by Yuri Sizov where you can chat about _Bosca Ceoil Blue_, share your problems, and suggest new features in a more informal manner.
+A Discord server hosted by Yuri Sizov (lead project maintainer) where you can chat about _Bosca Ceoil Blue_, share your problems, and suggest new features in a more informal manner.